Kennard scores 7 in final 9 seconds as Clippers stun Wizards

 TIP-INS

-Clippers: Their previous largest deficit of the season was 28 points in a 113-89 loss at New Orleans on Jan.
-13. ...
-Improved to 2-6 in the first leg of back-to-back games. ...
+Clippers: Improved to 2-6 in the first leg of back-to-back games. ...
 F Marcus Morris sat out due to personal reasons. ...
 Kawhi Leonard has not played all season while recovering from a torn ACL.

 Wizards: Held the Clippers to 36 first-half points, an opponent's season low. ...
 Kuzma's double-double was his 19th of the season and eighth in January.